Can-C Eye Drops

 The main website for Parkinsons Recovery contains links to all the other Parkinsons Recovery websites.
-If you can remember the words Parkinsons Recovery you can always link to all of the other websites that contain news, blogs, chat rooms, ways of tracking your symptoms, the Parkinsons Recovery radio program, links to books and other resources, and Parkinsons Recovery programs.
+If you can remember the words Parkinsons Recovery you can always link to all of the other websites that contain news, blogs, ways of tracking your symptoms, the Parkinsons Recovery radio program, links to books and other resources, and other Parkinsons Recovery programs.
 Simply type in the two words into your browser “Parkinsons Recovery” and the top search result is the Parkinsons Recovery website.

 Road to Recovery from Parkinsons Disease